googleapis/google-cloud-java/generation/new_client/README.md

 Create a pull request from the change.
 In the description, record the `python3.9 generation/new_client/new-client.py generate ...`
 command you ran above.

+# Principles

+The script should finish creating a pull request even when the newly created module fails to compile.
+This gives the user flexibility to fix things in the created pull request.

 # Common Errors